DLC LUNA: Energy Savings Meets Reduced Light Pollution

 Cree Lighting Products Are Part of the Solution

 You probably won’t be surprised to learn that Cree Lighting has been providing products that meet the LUNA spec for years, such as the RSW Series Streetlight introduced in 2016.
 In fact, most Cree Lighting outdoor product lines for street, roadway and area lighting include a CCT option of 3000K or lower that meet LUNA requirements.
+Check out our LED bollard lights and pathway options to see how Cree Lighting can brighten up your walkways.

 Duane Henderson, Cree Lighting’s Lead Lighting Educator, notes that LUNA does not replace the value of lighting design, but complements it.